dsccommunity/Microsoft365DscWorkshop/docs/GettingStarted.md

 >
 > And don't forget: Sometimes just retrying a failed task is the best and easiest solution.

-After the preparation script finished, we have all modules and dependencies on the machine to get going.
-Please run the build script again, but this time just only for initializing the shell:
+After the preparation script [.\lab\00 Prep.ps1](../lab//00%20Prep.ps1) and the [build.ps1](../build.ps1) finished, we have all modules and dependencies on the machine to get going.
+Please run the build script again, but this time just only for initializing the new shell:

 ```powershell
 .\build.ps1 -Tasks init